 “…candidates have learned to game the system.
 Candidates are well aware that by grouping their skills keywords into big “Skills” paragraphs at the top and bottom of their resumes, they can ensure that they will be ranked higher by the “density ranking” algorithm.

 So the density ranking algorithms often do not highlight the best candidates, but rather, the most annoying candidates, the ones who have learned to gussy up a feeble work history with dozens of buzzwords and keywords stuffed into extraneous paragraphs.

 That’s who density ranking algorithms are best at identifying: the candidates who play games with their resumes.”

-It sounds as though the companies that develop resume parsing software are on to this sham and have moved ahead with more sophisticated algorithms to identify top candidates.
+So, the companies that make ATS software are on to the Skills section sham.
+And they have moved ahead with more sophisticated algorithms to identify top candidates.

-Thus, from an ATS perspective, the skills section is an outdated strategy that turns you into that person.
+Thus, from an ATS perspective, the Skills section is an outdated hack that turns you into that person.